-His business
+His business Tracing his extended family

 Read and write business letters.
 He is at present in dispute with his landlord and wants to resolve it without the expense of a lawyer.

 Correspondence with various government departments and agencies in Canada.